 We recommend that you download maps.me for your trip to Cuba, the locations of the Viazul bus terminals are accurate on the app and you don’t need to have data or wifi to access the maps once they’ve been downloaded.

-So if you arrive into Havana, get yourself to the Viazul bus station, Havana and book your tickets in person. (it’s easier to take a taxi to get there).
+So if you arrive in Havana, get yourself to the Viazul bus station, Havana and book your tickets in person. (it’s easier to take a taxi to get there).
 ASAP.
-They’re generally open to sell tickets from 0830 until 1630.
-Be prepared to stand in a line.
+They’re generally open to sell tickets from 0830 until 1630 – you can see the opening hours of the Viazul Bus stations in our downloadable guide here Be prepared to stand in a line.
 It will likely be noisy and unless you’re proficient in Spanish, it will be stressful.

 - The route that you require